What is Arm Lift Surgery (Brachioplasty)?

 During an arm lift, a plastic surgeon excises the sagging skin and other tissue then sutures the remaining skin to create a tight and smooth contour for the arm.
 Depending on the severity of the case, most brachoiplasty patients have a scar that runs from the armpit to the elbow, along the underside of the arm.
 Some patients who need less skin removed may end up with a scar from the armpit to about halfway to the elbow.
 In extreme cases, someone with a great deal of hanging skin to be removed may end up with a scar that extends past the elbow.

-After the surgery, patients leave our office wearing a protective sleeve-like wrapping.
-This is a post operative compression garment worn to ensure proper healing and to minimize swelling.
+After the surgery, patients leave our Chicago and Northbrook office wearing a protective sleeve-like wrapping.
+This is a post-operative compression garment worn to ensure proper healing and to minimize swelling.
 The incisions will be bandaged to avoid any outside contact that may cause infection.
 A small, thin tube may be temporarily placed under the patient’s skin to drain any excess blood or fluid that may collect during the healing process.

 Is there anything that can lessen the appearance of the elbow to armpit scar?

-At North Shore Aesthetics, we offer scar management via FDA approved scar gel along with laser treatments.
+At North Shore Aesthetics in Chicago and Northbrook, we offer scar management via FDA approved scar gel along with laser treatments.